 Once you’ve learned the frog kick explained above, the helicopter kick is just a small modification.
 Simply perform the frog kick but with only one foot, keeping the other foot still.
 The propulsion of just one foot will turn your body in the direction opposite the foot that did the kicking and voila!

 The Reverse Kick

-These are only a few of the kicks that divers have to choose from, there are plenty more like the bicycle kick, modified flutter kick and modified frog kick.
-Join us for a PADI speciality course specifically designed to improve buoyancy control and fin kicking technique called Peak Performance Buoyancy.
+These are only a few of the kicks that divers have to choose from, there are plenty more like the bicycle kick, modified flutter kick, and modified frog kick.
+Join us for a PADI specialty course specifically designed to improve buoyancy control and fin kicking technique called Peak Performance Buoyancy.

-It’s always a great idea to sharpen our dive skills and continue improving, be it to reduce our air consumption, reduce the risk of personal injury, show off your skills to other divers or most importantly help limit our impact on the marine environment!
+It’s always a great idea to sharpen our dive skills and continue improving, be it to reduce our air consumption, reduce the risk of personal injury, show off our skills to other divers, or most importantly help limit our impact on the marine environment!